Bafta confusion as Carey Mulligan incorrectly named Best Supporting Actress winner

-‘This is a bad moment’: Carey Mulligan incorrectly named Best Supporting Actress winner at Baftas
+Carey Mulligan incorrectly named Best Supporting Actress winner at Baftas: ‘This is a bad moment’

 Gasps were heard among the audience at London’s Royal Festival Hall, but the moment was cut out of the TV broadcast